 – Must be machine washable or able to be cleaned and disinfected.

-We have been based in the U.S. for over 10 years and our factory is located in China.
-We work directly with our factory which enables us to streamline the process in terms of saving time and money.
+We have been based in the US for over ten years, and our factory is located in China.
+We work directly with our factory, which enables us to streamline the process to save time and money.
 We pass these savings along to our customers.
 Essentially, we make it easy to get the right, customized bags for your business in New York or any place.

 Marketers and retailers, shop our certified reusable bags now, get a quick quote, and get on the road to getting the help you need to create the perfect custom reusable bags for your organization.Tagged